-(Income) Loss on Equity Method Investment
+Income on Equity Method Investment

-(Income) loss on equity method investment represents our proportionate share for the period of the net (income) loss of our investee to which the equity method of accounting is applied.
+Income on equity method investment represents our proportionate share for the period of the net income of our investee to which the equity method of accounting is applied.
+We account for equity investments where we own a non-controlling interest, but have the ability to exercise significant influence, under the equity method of accounting.